The interest in CRM to CMS (Content Management System) integration almost eclipses requests among CRM buyers for CRM to ERP integration.

-As with the former, the latter can mean a lot of different things.
-It’s important for CRM buyers to define what the business needs are behind a desired technological connection between CRM and CMS — and develop definition beyond listing “Website Integration” as a bullet point on a CRM feature requirements list.
+As with the former, the latter can mean many different things.
+CRM buyers need to define the business needs behind a desired technological connection between CRM and CMS—and develop a definition beyond listing “Website Integration” as a bullet point on a CRM feature requirements list.

 A recommended first step is to loosen the definition of the word integration.
-There are a number of ways in which CRM and CMS can interconnect.
+CRM and CMS can be interconnected in several ways.
 Here are just a few.

 Embed CRM Web Form Code Within a Website

-In the nonprofit world, donation forms are often embedded within a CMS system.
-Transaction information can be added to a CRM system via integration between the donation processing system and the CRM system.
+Donation forms are often embedded within a CMS system in the nonprofit world.
+Transaction information can be added to a CRM system by integrating the donation processing and CRM systems.
 Classy’s CRM integration is an example of this.

 A recommended first step is to loosen the definition of the word integration.